6 Tips for Being a Tenant that Landlords Love

 4) Treat the property as your own.

 Don’t write off issues as “not my problem” because your name isn’t on the mortgage.
 You live there every day, so you should treat it like your house.
 Not caring for the property puts you on the fast track to your landlord’s bad side.
 Just don’t do it.
-If you damage something, fix it or notify your landlord; if you make a mess, clean it.
+If you damage something, then fix it or notify your landlord; if you make a mess, clean it.

-I feel the need to say, don’t go so far as to paint the walls or make updates without asking.
+Maybe don’t go so far as to paint the walls or make updates without asking.
 Treat the property as your own, but not your own, okay?

 5) Don’t complain.